What is the inner critic?

 Step 1: Learn to recognise WHEN your inner critic is talking

-Imagine it like a relationship between you and yourself.
+Imagine that there is a relationship between you and yourself.
 YOU are doing something and then another YOU turns around and beats you up.
 You may literally harm your body in some way.

 However, like Martin, you may argue that being self-critical helps you.

-“You are stupid and keep making stupid mistakes” (Blaming)
+It is BLAMING: “You are stupid and keep making stupid mistakes

-“EVERYONE will let you down if you depend on them” (Absolute)
+It is BLACK and WHITE: “Everyone will let you down if you depend on them”

-“There is no way your idea will be accepted (Certain)
+It is CERTAIN: “There is no way your idea will be accepted”

-“You need to be productive.
+It is IMPATIENT: “You need to be productive.
 You don’t have time for relaxation.
-Get back to work” (Impatient)
+Get back to work”

 Step 2: Notice what was happening before you criticised yourself

 This step is extremely important.
 It’s about the function of self-criticism and something we frequently focus in Attachment Based Intensive Short-Term Dynamic Psychotherapy at my clinic.